If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

 - Avoid procrastination by setting yourself deadlines for achievement of specific goals.

-- Seek feedback from a group of trusted friends and family so that you can deal with your self confidence issues.
+- Seek feedback from trusted friends and family to deal with confidence issues.

-Having a strong conscience and being faithful to others is preferable to being helpless and unsure of yourself.
+Having a solid conscience and being faithful to others is preferable to being helpless and unsure of yourself.